TelepathicGrunt/WorldBlender/README.txt

 	Importing Features:
 ·Added dedicated support for DimDungeon mod!
+·Added dedicated support for TerraForged mod!
+·Fixed bug where Ocean Monuments would never spawn.

 	Dimension:
 ·Added option to spawn Enderdragon at world origin in this dimension!
 (Set to false by default in configs as it is highly experimental)